Linux package signatures

 |

-Package Signatures
+Package signatures

 Verify GitLab public key is present

-that the GitLab, Inc. public key is present in the rpm
+To verify a package on an RPM based distribution, ensure that the GitLab, Inc. public key is present in the rpm

 rpm -q gpg-pubkey-f27eab47-60d4a67e --qf '%{name}-%{version}-%{release} --> %{summary}'

-the public key, or gpg-pubkey-f27eab47-60d4a67e is not installed
+gpg-pubkey-f27eab47-60d4a67e is not installed

-.
-If the key is
+If the key is not present, import it.
+For example:

 rpm --import https://packages.gitlab.com/gitlab/gitlab-ce/gpgkey/gitlab-gitlab-ce-3D645A26AB9FBD22.pub.gpg